chaospikes/SIT210/Task4.1Interrupts/README.md

 - Checks whether a PIR interrupt event has occurred
 - Temporarily disables interrupts to safely reset the flag
-- Verifies that the light sensor is available
+- Verifies that the light sensor is still working
 - Reads the current lux value from the BH1750
 - Prints the detected light level to the serial monitor
 - If the lux value is below the threshold, both lights are turned ON